heero7/raycastcharactercontroller2D/README.md

 1. Via package manager (use [UPM Git Extension](https://github.com/mob-sakai/UpmGitExtension) to always get the latest)
 2. Pull down this code and create a unity package
 3. Copy code to project after git pull'ing

+## Housekeeping
+Move this to the game studio orginization